fiskurgit/Merkja/README.md

 A very simple single class Markdown renderer for when you only need the basic syntax and don't want to add a 3rd-party dependency.

-This isn't meant to be a replacement for a full-featured library, if you need full Markdown support use [Markwon](https://github.com/noties/Markwon)
+It's not meant to be a replacement for a full-featured library, if you need full Markdown support use [Markwon](https://github.com/noties/Markwon)

 This isn't a library, just copy the [SimpleMDRenderer](https://github.com/fiskurgit/Merkja/blob/master/app/src/main/java/fiskurgit/android/markdownrenderer/SimpleMDRenderer.kt) class to your project, usage: